kathyisawesome/wc-mnm-filter/README.md

 ### Multi-term versus Single-term filtering

-By default, customers can select multiple terms to narrow their search.
-For example, Category A + Category B will display products in both.
+By default, customers can only search by a single term at a time.

-If you'd prefer to only search by a single term at a time, then you can add the following snippet to your child theme's `functions.php`.
+If you'd prefer to select multiple terms to narrow their search.
+For example, Category A + Category B will display products in both, then you can add the following snippet to your child theme's `functions.php`.

 ```
-add_filter( 'wc_mnm_filters_support_multi_term_filtering', '__return_false' );
+add_filter( 'wc_mnm_filters_support_multi_term_filtering', '__return_true' );
 ```

 ### Important